ariawisp/kotlin/docs/wasm/README.md

 ### Next
 - [ ] Promote the JVM harness to run a generated component under Wasmtime using the upstream schemas.
 - [ ] Document the schema sync workflow and decide on a CI guard for upstream drifts.
-- [ ] (Deferred) Revisit typed marshalling and dispatcher refactor after Wasmtime validation lands.
+- [ ] (Deferred) Revisit Stage 4/Stage 5 work once the Wasmtime harness lands.

 Keep this checklist updated as tasks land so we always have an accurate snapshot of progress.